 SEND-OFF PARTY OR THE CLASS OF 2018

 A great occasion for newly admitted students from Fairfield County to meet each other before heading off to Brown.
+Details to be announced shortly.
 Contact: Lisa Boyle ’87 by email.

 We are already planning several events for the Fall of 2014!
 Here is a preview of some of the activities to come.

-As we have done for the past several years, we will host a festive wine tasting and silent auction event to benefit the Brown Club Scholarship Fund.
+As we have done for the past several years, we will host a festive wine tasting to kick-off the new 2014-2015 Brown Club Membership year.
 A broad array of wines from around the world will be paired with a lavish spread of hors d’oeuvres.
 Contact: Richard Williamson ‘65 by email.

 ANNUAL FAMILY LOBSTER BAKE